ledinscak/puppy-race/README.md

-# puppy-race
+# Puppy-race

-Simple puppy race game simulation.
+Simple puppy race game simulation written in bash that uses ascii art for animations.